• A grassy hillside with trees in the background and hundreds of Grecian foxglove plants.

 Description

-• Grecian foxglove is a perennial plant that forms a rosette its first year, then bolts and sends up a single flowering stem its second and subsequent years.
+• Grecian foxglove is a perennial plant.
+It forms a rosette in its first year, then bolts and produces a single flowering stem its second and subsequent years.

-• The flowering stems are unbranched and grow 2- 5 feet tall with many tubular flowers arranged in an elongated cluster.
-Flowers are creamy white to pale yellow with brownish-purple venation inside.
+• Flowering stems are unbranched and grow 2to 5 feet tall.
+They produce many tubular flowers arranged in an elongated cluster.
+Flowers are creamy white to pale yellow with brownish-purple veins inside.

-• Leaves are simple, alternate, and oblong-shaped with a pointed tip.
+• Leaves are simple, alternate, and oblong-shaped with pointed tips.
 Flowering stems and calyxes are covered with woolly hairs.

-• Flowering occurs in the summer.
-The flowers are pollinated primarily by bees, after which seed-containing oval pods are produced.
+• Plants flower in summer.
+The flowers are pollinated primarily by bees.
+After flowering, oval seed pods are produced.

-• The common garden foxglove, D. purpurea, can be distinguished by the lack of woolly hairs on the stem and calyx.
-The leaf shape of garden foxglove is more rounded and the flowers exhibit a wide range of colors.
+• Common garden foxglove (D. purpurea) can be distinguished by its lack of woolly hairs on stems and calyxes.
+Its leaves are more rounded, and flowers exhibit a wide range of colors.
 Garden foxglove has not been reported as invasive in Minnesota.
-Multiple species of Digitalis can hybridize, but no hybrids have been reported in Minnesota.
+Multiple Digitalis species can hybridize, but no hybrids have been reported in Minnesota.

 Habitat

-Grecian foxglove thrives in habitats ranging from hot, dry sites in the Mediterranean to cool, moist, high altitude sites in the Himalayas.
-Reported infestations in Minnesota and Kansas are in open sunny roadsides, residential yards, grasslands, river bluffs, and forest margins.
+Grecian foxglove thrives in habitats ranging from hot, dry Mediterranean sites to cool, moist, high-altitude sites in the Himalayas.
+Reported infestations in Minnesota and Kansas are in open sunny roadsides, residential yards, grasslands, river bluffs, and forest edges.

 Means of spread and distribution

 Not knowing its negative potential, gardeners planted Grecian foxglove as an ornamental.
-Established stands produce large amounts of seed that can be spread by wind, water, vehicles, humans, wildlife, and by moving seed-containing soil.
-All reported infestations in Minnesota are in Hennepin and Washington Counties.
+Established populations produce large amounts of seed that can be spread by wind, water, vehicles, humans, wildlife, and by moving seed-containing soil.
+All reported infestations in Minnesota are in Hennepin and Washington counties.

 Impact

 Grecian foxglove is toxic to humans, livestock, and wildlife.
-Grecian foxglove cut and dried in hay could result in livestock poisoning.
+Grecian foxglove cut and dried in hay can poison livestock.
 This species is also invasive and displaces desirable vegetation such as forage and native plants.

 Prevention and management

-• Do not plant Grecian foxglove or move soil containing seed of this species.
-Avoid direct contact with this plant to prevent toxin absorption through skin.
+• Do not plant Grecian foxglove or move soil that may contain its seeds.
+Avoid direct contact with the plant to reduce the risk of toxin absorption through the skin.
 Wear protective clothing and rubber gloves when handling this species.

-• Hand-pulling is not recommended due to concerns about exposure to toxins and disposal issues.
-However, repeated hand-pulling (wear protective gloves and clothing) in the spring and fall can control very small populations.
+• Hand-pulling is not recommended due to toxicity concerns and disposal issues.
+However, repeated hand-pulling in spring and fall can control very small populations.
 Pulling larger populations may result in disturbed areas that are ideal for Grecian foxglove seedlings to germinate.

-• Frequent mowing during the growing season for multiple years may control this species if flowering is prevented.
+• Frequent mowing over multiple years may help control this species if flowering is prevented.
 Grecian foxglove can flower and produce seed on a short stem after mowing.
 Because of this, preventing all flowering may be a challenge.

 • For all management methods, it is important to monitor several years after treatment due to germination from the Grecian foxglove seedbank.